-The April 2017 e-news has been released!
-Click the cover to find information on upcoming programming, fall courses, and student interviews.
+The May 2017 e-news has been released!
+Click the cover to find information on upcoming programming, fall courses, and news from the Center.

 On Tuesday, April 4, the Center for Judaic Studies and Contemporary Jewish Life and UConn’s Middle East Studies Program sponsored a performance by Gili Getz entitled The Forbidden Conversation.
 The autobiographical one-man play depicted the actor’s life in Israel and was followed by a presentation on how open conversations about the Israeli-Palestinian conflict can be conducted constructively despite disagreements in the Jewish community.
 Read the Daily Campus article featuring the event which describes the performance as artful and moving.